 This course covers the history, major philosophies, components, and current practices and problems of the field of corrections.
-Topics include historical evolution, functions of the various components. alternatives incarceration, treatment programs, inmate control, and other related topics.
+Topics include historical evolution, functions of the components, alternatives various incarceration, treatment programs, inmate control, and other related topics.
 Upon completion, students should be able to explain the various components, processes, and functions of the correctional system.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Comprehensive Independent Articulation Agreement as a pre-major and/or elective course requirement.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.